UNINETTSigma2/documentation/nird_archive/user-guide.md

 - {ref}`Publish the dataset.  <Publish-the-dataset-Archive>`

-The following sub-sections describe these stages.
+The following subsections describe these stages.

 ### Important Note